Bennnis/github-analysis/README.md

-# github-analysis
+# Github-Analysis
-a github analysis tool about user and repository
+analysis tool for github user and repository